 You will receive an 'objection outcome notice' within 28 days informing you whether you must pay the penalty or not.

-Send the completed form N161 to your nearest county court along with the correct fee.
+Use the 'appellant's notice form N161' for your appeal.
+Send the completed form N161 to your nearest county court along with the current court fees.
 Remember to send a copy of your completed form to the Government Legal Department as well.